M3RICK/GLaDOS/docs/mdbook/src/introduction.md

 ### Why Haskell?

-Haskell's strong type system and functional programming paradigms make it ideal for building compilers and type checkers.
+Haskell's strong type system and functional programming paradigms make it an excellent choice for building compilers and type checkers.
 The language naturally lends itself to writing correct, maintainable compiler infrastructure.
+That said, the choice of Haskell was also imposed by our school, EPITECH, as part of the curriculum requirements for this project.